home wrongful death

 In a wrongful death claim, the victim is the "decedent," and the wrongdoer is the "tortfeasor."
 A wrongful death claim may exist if the cause of death was either of the following:

-Generally, negligent acts are preventable or avoidable accidents that would not have occurred if the tortfeasor acted with reasonable care.
+• Negligent acts are preventable or avoidable accidents that would not have occurred if the person or entity that committed the civil wrong acted with reasonable care.

 Back to Top